 I am burned out.
 And I know, for some reasons that we share and others that are unique to each person, a lot of folks are feeling the same way.

 In the past two years, I’ve been furloughed from my job, founded the non-profit Intersectional Environmentalist, wrote a book, and adjusted to the new reality of my dream job—advocating full-time for environmental justice.
 And you know what’s been happening in the background the whole time: a wildly stressful global pandemic and a wave of civil rights movements from Black Lives Matter and Stop Asian Hate to the fight for transgender rights.
-Oh, and let’s not forget worldwide climate strikes and environmental justice conversations happening as climate change rages on.
+Oh, and let’s not forget the environmental justice conversations happening.

 With all of that going on, I know I’m lucky to have arrived in 2022 with a great new career and big plans for the future.
 But even though we’re told not to complain about success, big transitions—good and bad—leave us tired, yearning for a sense of normalcy.
 I’m here to tell you that this is completely normal.
 Even if you have gratitude and success in your life, it is fine—expected, really—to feel tired and burnt out right now.
 The world just navigated through an exorbitant amount of trauma and transition during the pandemic.
 We’re all tired.